AeroPress Review: What Makes It a Good Coffee and Espresso Maker?

 Do NOT Buy If…

-You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around but you still need to a mug or glass to hold its finished product.
-If you’re looking for a hybrid of a portable coffee maker and a travel mug, the Oomph coffee maker is a great choice.
-You can read our Oomph review here.
+You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around, but you still need a mug or glass to hold its finished product.
+If you’re looking for a hybrid of a portable coffee maker and a travel mug, there are a few great options.
+For starters, AeroPress sells the AeroPress Go, a slightly more compact model with a cup included.
+Here’s where we compared the Aeropress vs the Aeropress Go.
+Or check out our Bodum Travel Press review, Oomph coffee maker review, or Wacaco Cuppamoka review.

 The Verdict: A Great Traveling Coffee Press

-The moral of the story is: THANK YOU Alan Adler for inventing the AeroPress!
+The moral of the story is: THANK YOU Alan Adler, the Aeropress inventor!
 Whether you are going to use it for an Americano, an espresso or even a cold brew, we are confident that it won’t disappoint you as it’s one of our top picks for the best single serve coffee makers list.
 While it’s simple to use, it still allows you to experiment and improve your barista skills with techniques such as the inverted method.

 To brew better coffee with the Aeropress, follow our tips and tricks here.